-No matter how you interpret the new policy requirement, here are some important considerations to make as you look to build up your reviews on Google:
+No matter how you interpret Google’s review policy requirement, here are some important considerations to make as you look to build up your reviews on Google:

-Continue to strive for 5 stars, but don’t try too hard to avoid negative reviews.
-According to the reviews survey, the average star rating of reviews has increased as consumers today leave more positive reviews.
+According to the online reviews survey, the average star rating of reviews has increased as consumers today leave more positive reviews.
 In fact, since 2010, the average review has gotten 12 percent more positive.
 And the average star rating on Google is 4.3 stars out of 5.

-So, while striving for five is always a great mindset to have, it’s even more important to seek (instead of be terrified of) honest, authentic customer feedback.
+So, while striving for five stars is always a great mindset to have, it’s even more important to seek (instead of be terrified of) honest and authentic customer feedback.

 If you’re not quite sure about what is allowed and what isn’t on the sites that you’d like to request reviews for, our team can share in-depth knowledge and best practices to help you stay in compliance and achieve the best possible results for your review generation efforts.

-We also rolled out an update to our popular Ask Tool, so that we can continue to deliver a technology solution that is compliant with the policies of today’s top review platforms, as well as responsive to the ever-increasing demand for transparency and authenticity in online reviews.
+One way ReviewTrackers can aid your review request efforts is with our updated Ask Tool.
+The tool ensures compliance as you work to generate more and better reviews of your business locations.
+It’s part of our commitment to deliver a technology solution that is compliant with the policies of today’s top review platforms as well as responsive to the ever-increasing demand for transparency and authenticity in online reviews.